-Additionally, there are no buttock implant-related problems, such as migration, movement, displacement, infection or extrusion which would require follow-up surgeries over time.
+Additionally, with this Buttock Augmentation surgery, there are no buttock implant-related problems, such as migration, movement, displacement, infection or extrusion which would require follow-up surgeries over time.
 There is the added bonus of slimming the areas around the buttock, which can enhance the final results.

 Before you decide to get a BBL, it is important to make sure that you are a good fit for this cosmetic procedure.
 The ideal patient for this procedure has some extra fat that she wants removed, for example around the waistline, the abdomen or the thighs, and wants the buttocks to be fuller and more lifted in appearance.

 The best candidates for the surgery are those who:

 It’s also best for patients with good skin tone in the lower body because, unlike a traditional “lift” procedure, a Brazilian Butt Lift alone does not treat loose or sagging skin.
 If you feel concerned about this, you can discuss complementary treatments with your surgeon.

 Finally, patients should consider the fact that they cannot sit on their buttocks a week or two after surgery.
 This can be a challenge for some, so it’s essential to plan for this.

 The BBL is typically performed on an outpatient basis.
 This means that you will be placed under sedation or general anesthesia, but you will not have to remain in our surgical center overnight.

 Before the procedure, we will discuss anesthesia options with you and recommend the course that we believe will suit you best.
 Additionally, we will go over the entire process from start to finish with you so that you can ask any questions you may have about your unique situation.